Korean War Legacy Project

 Albino Robert “Al” D’Agostino

 Al D'Agostino describes his role in establishing a radio relay to communicate with the soldiers.
-The winters were very cold and they had to set up shelter on a mountain.
-They handled their own defense against the guerilla fighters which was an extremely difficult job.
+He explains the winters were very cold and they had to set up shelter on a mountain.
+He expresses they handled their own defense against the guerilla fighters which was an extremely difficult job.

 Charles Fowler